 I do a lot of research, which includes talking to people from that county, and I want to make sure I write the recipes in a way that people other than myself can follow them and get the same results as I did, no matter what their culinary experience is.

 There’s quite a handful of food references in Lucifer.
-Apparently he’s a great cook despite not having a stove in Lux.
-He can make casserole dishes, grilled cheese, french fries, Mexican food, truffle omelettes and more.
+Apparently, he’s a great cook despite not having a stove in Lux.
+He can make casserole dishes, grilled cheese, french fries, Mexican food, truffle omelets, and more.
 He likes to have a good meal and a good time… Do you think these are underrated in the show?

 It’s amazing how having a good meal and great conversation can make even the plainest meal that much more meaningful.
 Sharing food is an important part of social interactions.